 Creating a Survey

-- New Survey from Scratch: You can create a new survey from scratch by using the readily available question types within QuestionPro.
+- New Survey from Scratch: You can create a new and fresh survey from scratch by using the readily available question types within QuestionPro.
 It can be customized as per your need from the very beginning.

-- Import a Word Document: You can design your survey in a word document and then upload it to our system.
+- Import a Word Document: You can design your survey in a Word document and then upload it to our system.
 You will need to follow a specific syntax for this to render correctly.

 - Use an Existing Survey Template: QuestionPro provides readily available templates with predefined questions.
 You can select the category based on your use case.

-- Click on the ‘Create Survey’ button.
+- Click on the ‘Create Survey’ button

 - Click on Start from Scratch.